Eyr3/TextCRS/README.md

 ## Installation

-Our code is implemented and evaluated on PyTorch.
+Our code is implemented and evaluated on Python 3.9 and PyTorch 1.11.

 Install all dependencies: ```pip install -r requirements.txt```